BrandonSmith710/BrandonSmith710.github.io/_posts/2022-05-27-ChurnAnalysis.md

 plt.show()
 ~~~
 ![image](https://user-images.githubusercontent.com/75755695/170893039-3d54d1d4-e7f6-4205-9aa1-d91f2262d94d.png)
-The feature importances of the model are helpful for investigating features which the model would benefit from an alteration or deletion of
+The feature importances of the model are helpful for investigating features which the model would benefit from an alteration or deletion of.
 ~~~
 k = {'Training Acc.': [], 'Test Acc.': [], 'F1 Score': []}
 # add the scores to dictionary for later comparison